MicrosoftDocs/memdocs/memdocs/intune/user-help/sync-your-device-manually-macos.md

 # Manually sync macOS device with Intune

-You can force your personal Mac to sync with Intune for the latest updates, requirements, and communications from your organization.
+You can force your enrolled Mac to sync with Intune for the latest updates, requirements, and communications from your organization.
 The Intune Company Portal app regularly syncs devices when they're connected to Wi-Fi.
-However, if you ever need to disconnect for an extended period of time, you can use the Company Portal sync feature to reconnect and bring your device up-to-date.
+However, if you ever need to disconnect for an extended period of time, you can use the Company Portal *sync* feature to reconnect and bring your device up-to-date.

 Syncing can also help resolve work-related downloads or other processes that are in progress or stalled.
 If you're experiencing slow or unusual behavior while installing or using a work app, try syncing your device to see if an update or requirement is missing.

-The sync feature is not available on corporate-owned devices.
-Contact your support person for help with syncing a corporate-owned Mac.
+>[!TIP]
+> Contact your support person for help if you need to sync a corporate-owned Mac that doesn't support the Intune Company Portal app.
+Your support person will need to facilitate the sync on their end.

 ## Sync personal Mac